 The Alaska Ferry IS a public transportation system operated by the State of Alaska.
 It IS NOT a cruise ship, nor is it anything like a cruise ship!
 The cost of your ticket does not include a cabin or any food.
 It does include free public showers.
 You will get to pass incredible scenery as well as meet lots of interesting people, both Alaskans and travelers!
-You can also make up your own itinerary if you don’t mind working through all the logistics.
+If you don’t mind working through all the logistics.
 You’ll have an amazing experience, but don’t let anyone tell you it’s like a cruise, it ain’t that!

 Is the Alaska Ferry the right way for me to travel to Alaska?